• Skip to primary navigation

 • Rolled Baklava

-These Powdered Sugar Almond Cookies are made with ground and toasted almonds.
+These Almond Cookies with Powdered Sugar, also known as almond snowball cookies are made with raw and toasted almonds.
 They're a delicate, not overly sweet classic cookie often served during the holidays.

 Course Dessert, Dessert/ snack